matt77hias/smallpt/README.md

 3. Multi-thread / multi-process support
 4. ...

-Finally a performance comparison will be given.
+## Performance comparison will be given.